 Early in my career I had to um, ah, practice not using filler words.
 I also had to get comfortable using the pause.
 If you did not have a chance to listen, I recommend you listen to the podcast starting at 36:39.

-One technique that has helped me, has been to record my presentations on my iPhone and listen to myself talk.
-This has help me improve tremendously.
-Another technique has been to practice my presentations standing up or even in front of a mirror.
+Another technique that has helped me, has been to record my presentations on my iPhone and listen to myself talk.
+This has help me improve significantly.
+I practice my presentations standing up and even in front of a mirror.
 What do you do to improve how you say it?